Houston DACA Lawyer

 Deferred Action for Childhood Arrivals (DACA) is an immigration policy established by President Obama in 2012.
 This policy allows certain individuals who came to the U.S. illegally as children to be protected from deportation for a span of two years, which can be renewed.
 These undocumented individuals may also be allowed to request work permits.

-If you wish to apply for the benefits of the DACA program, Galaviz Law Firm, PLLC can provide highly qualified legal assistance.
-Based on experience as the son of immigrants, our attorney is dedicated to helping immigrants and their families reach their dreams and potential here in the U.S.
+If you wish to apply for the benefits of the DACA program, Galaviz Law Firm, PLLC can provide highly qualified legal assistance in immigration law.
+Based on experience as the son of immigrants, our DACA attorney is dedicated to helping immigrants and their families reach their dreams and potential here in the U.S.

 Who is Eligible for DACA?